conditmatt/howtographql/content/backend/graphql-js/4-adding-a-database.md

 Here's a quick explanation of each property you see in that file:

-- `endpoint`: The HTTP endpoint for your Prisma API.
 - `datamodel`: Points to the datamodel file which is the foundation for the Prisma client API that you'll use in your API server.
 - `generate`: Specifies in which language the Prisma client should be generated and where it will be located.